 2. Consolidation of a memory: Most of the information we acquire is forgotten and never makes it into long-term memory.
 When we learn a complex problem, the short-term memory is freed up and the action becomes automatic.
 Emotionally charged events are remembered better than those of neutral events.
 You will never forget some events, such as the joy of the birth of your first child, or the horror of the 9/11 terrorist attack.
-The stress hormones, epinephrine and cortisol, enhances memory and consolidates memory contents.
+The stress hormones epinephrine and cortisol enhance and consolidate memory.
 In evolutionary terms, it’s logical for us to imprint dangerous situations with extra clarity so that we may avoid them in the future.

 4. Priming: Past memories are often triggered or primed by one’s environment.
 Priming refers to activating behavior through the power of unconscious suggestion.
-Researchers have found that people who were made to think of self-discipline (by having to unscramble sentences about it) immediately made more future-oriented snack choices than those given sentences about self-indulgence.
-In this case, the goal stored in long-term memory is retrieved and placed in short-term (or working) memory.
+Research found that people who are made to think of self-discipline (by having to unscramble sentences about it) immediately made more future-oriented snack choices than those given sentences about self-indulgence.
+In this case, the goal stored in long-term memory is retrieved and placed in short-term memory.
 Similarly, the concept of a library causes people to speak more softly.

 5. Mood memory: Our current emotional state facilitates recall of experiences that had a similar emotional tone.
 When we are in a happy mood, we tend to recall pleasant events and vice versa.
 This is because moods bring different associations to mind.
-For example, recalling positive childhood experiences while in a good mood.
-Being in a bad mood primes a person to think about negative things.
+For example, being in a bad mood primes a person to think about negative things.

 7. Duration neglect (Peak-End rule): The way we remember events is not necessarily made up of a total of every individual moment.
-Instead, we tend to remember and overemphasize the peak (best or worst) moment and the last moment, and neglect the duration of an experience.
-This explains why normally the bad ending ruins the whole experience.
+Instead, we tend to remember and overemphasize the peak (best or worst) moment and the last moment, and we neglect the duration of an experience.
+This explains why a bad ending can ruin an entire experience.
 For example, when you remember your summer vacation to Canada, there is just too much information to evaluate whether it was an enjoyable trip.
 So, you apply the peak-end rule and you more heavily weight the best moment and the most recent moment.